StevenMDixon/Archivr/README.md

 # File Name Meta Encoding

 Part of management I want to be able to glean useful information about each of the files when processing them so that I can build queries for specific things.
 For example if I wanted make a kids channel, I would obviously not want to include R/M rated commcercials.
 Maybe I have a preference around whether the commercial has a 3rd party watermark.

-FileName [Year Aired, Time-Slot, Season, Rating, Run Time (MS), Resolution, Network, WaterMark].Extension ex.
+FileName [Year Aired, Season, Rating, Network, WaterMark].Extension ex.
-Gerber Life Grow-Up Plan -[1990,A,A,30001,720,FK,O].mp4
+Gerber Life Grow-Up Plan M_1990_A_A_FK_0.mp4

 WaterMark:
-X - Includes a water mark
+1 - Includes a water mark
-O - No
+0 - No

-Ratings:
+Ratings: (Should not be combined)
 ====================
+X - All
 E - Everyone
 G - General
 PG - Parental Guidance